mk270/whitakers-words/operational.md

 and may not always correspond to conventional usage.

-On the next line is given the expansion of the form that one might find in a paper dictionary, the nominitive and genitive (agricola, agricolae).
+On the next line is given the expansion of the form that one might find in a paper dictionary, the nominative and genitive (agricola, agricolae).
 The [XAXBO] is an internal code of the program and is documented below as Dictionary Codes.
 Several codes are associated with each dictionary entry (presently AGE, AREA, GEO, FREQ, SOURCE).
 These provide some information to enhance the interpretation of the dictionary entry.
 In this case, the interesting piece is the B, which signifies that this word is found frequently in texts, in the top 10 percent.
 The O says it has been verified in the Oxford Latin Dictionary.
-The A says it is an agrigultural word.
+The A says it is an agricultural word.

-The declension/conjugation numbers for nouns and verbs are essentially arbitary (but will be familiar to Latin students).
+The declension/conjugation numbers for nouns and verbs are essentially arbitrary (but will be familiar to Latin students).
 The variants are complete inventions.
 They have no real meaning, just codes for the program.

-(In the case of adjectives, they are even more arbitary, although a Latin student might see how I came by them.
+(In the case of adjectives, they are even more arbitrary, although a Latin student might see how I came by them.
 Again they are only codes for the program.
 The initial release of the program did not put these out, but there is some interest on the part of students, so they are now included.
 The user may ignore them altogether.
-There is no relation between the declension/variant codes of a noun and the accompaning adjective.
+There is no relation between the declension/variant codes of a noun and the accompanying adjective.
 They only agree in case, number, and gender (NOM S N), which are listed in the output.)